bids-standard/bids-specification/src/schema/README.md

     - '"events" in associations'
 ```

+### Ordering rules

+*   `rules.entities` - This file contains a list of keys into `objects.entities` and
+    simply defines the order in which entities, when present, MUST appear in filenames
+*   `rules.common_principles` - This file contains a list of terms that appear in `objects.common_principles`
+    that determines the order they appear in the specification

 ### One-off rules

 *   `rules.modalities` - The keys in this file are the modalities, the values objects with the following field:
     | Field       | Description                           |
     | ----------- | ------------------------------------- |
     | `datatypes` | List of datatypes mapping to modality |

-*   `rules.entities` - This file contains a list of keys into `objects.entities` and
-    simply defines the order in which entities, when present, MUST appear in filenames
+*   `rules.dataset_metadata` - These are similar to `rules.sidecars.*`, for JSON files at the root level.
+    This is likely to go away in favor of other approaches.
+*   `rules.errors` - This file describes errors that cannot be expressed in the schema.
+This provides common
+    codes and language that implementing validators can use to ensure the same problems are reported to
+    users in the same way.

 ## Version of the schema